rgaidot/faux/README.md

           faux.js
           application.js

-We've set things up so that our Rails app serves a single page for the route `/`, and we're using Haml to serve that page, so it's tenmplate is `index.haml`.
+We've set things up so that our Rails app serves a single page for the route `/`, and we're using Haml to serve that page, so it's template is `index.haml`.
 You can serve HTNL directly by putting index.html in the `public` folder if you prefer, of course, and if you prefer another server, you can use any technique you like to serve a simple page for the `/` path.

 Here's what `index.haml` looks like: